Marketing and Corporate Communications | What’s the Difference?

 If you’re still confused about how corporate communications look in the real world, let’s take a peek at effective corporate communications in action.

-First up, we have digital signage as a corporate communications tool.
+Firstly, we have digital signage as a corporate communications tool.
 Boosting the way information is displayed around the office can have a powerful impact on employee morale and on those all-important customers who happen to visit your building.
 At the click of a button, companies can motivate employees by splashing some pride-inducing reviews and testimonials across screens that have optimal visibility.

 And if you can mix it up with important updates to company policy, the clarity of information can leave employees feeling included and sure about what to expect next.
 In short, they feel informed and part of the workplace community.